How you can make a Windsor Chair.

 Using traditional hand tools learn how to make a beautiful chair from green wood logs.

-This is a 10-day course in which students are taught 18thC English woodworking skills.
+This is a 9-day course in which students are taught 18thC English woodworking skills.
 It involves birthing your chair from a local green tree using traditional hand tools and techniques.

-Solid seats are shaped from either camphor laurel or elm, and we use ash for the steam bent bows.
+Solid seats are shaped from either camphor laurel, elm or ash, and we use ash or elm for the steam bent bows.

 Because the components of the chair are split or riven and not sawn, the chair can be light but strong.